Exploring the Alphabet of English Idioms: A Journey through ‘E’

 Justifications:

 This is an idiom because it means that in a situation, individuals are only concerned with their own survival or success, ignoring others.
-The phrase doesn’t relate literally to “every man” acting as an individual but figuratively conveys the concept of selfishness in certain situations.
+The idiom doesn’t relate literally to “every man” acting as an individual but figuratively conveys the concept of selfishness in certain situations.

 Origin: